KyungjinJPark/mai-phaser3-game/README.md

 - Animated tiles
 - Depth sorting
 - In-game cutscenes
+- How to manage game animation creation and management

 ### Known Issues 🦗

+- Activating Dialogue
+  - twice doesn't work
+  - thrice works but breaks your controls
+- Movement controls go 💥 if you pause the game (and prob is you unfocus browser)
-- NPCs with movementCommands won't play interact animations
+- NPCs with movementCommands won't
+  - play interact animations
+  - change their movement commands
 - Dialogue stopping movement breaks on scene tranisition

 ### The Done ✅